centau/vide/docs/tut/crash-course/9-derived-source.md

 ```

 To avoid this, you can use `derive()` to derive a new source instead.
 This will
-run a callback in a new reactive scope only when a dependent source has updated.
+run a function in a new reactive scope only when a dependent source has updated.
 Reading this derived source multiple times will just return a cached result from
 when it last updated.